tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### CertificateVerify

 This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its identity.
-The definition for TLS 1.3 is:
+The format of this message is taken from TLS 1.3:

        struct {
           SignatureScheme algorithm;